 - 1 Tablespoon gochugaru (Korean chile flakes; or red chile flakes)

 - 1 teaspoon rice vinegar

 - 2 to 3 teaspoons sugar

 - Optional: 1 small clove garlic (minced)

 - Chop the kirby cucumbers into 1/2-inch pieces.
-If you're using hothouse or English cucumbers, halve them lengthwise and scoop out the seeds before cutting the halves in half lengthwise and then cutting them into about 1/2-inch pieces.
-(Not sure which cucumber is which?
-Check out this Guide to Cucumber Varieties.)
+If you're using hothouse or English cucumbers, halve them lengthwise and scoop out the seeds before cutting the halves in half lengthwise and then cut them into about 1/2-inch pieces.

 - Put the chopped cucumbers in a colander set over a large bowl.
 Sprinkle the cucumbers with the salt and toss them gently to combine.
 Let the cucumbers sit for 30 to 60 minutes.